10 min read

 (Examine.com, 2020).

 More recently you may have heard the hype from Aussie scientists David Raubenheimer and Stephen Simpson’s book Eat Like The Animals, and their well informed thoughts on protein.
-By extensive observations they concluded that optimising intake of protein may be the answer to wellbeing.
+By extensive observations they concluded that optimizing intake of protein may be the answer to wellbeing.
 For optimal protein, they suggest multiplying your total energy intake by the following values6:

 - Child and adolescent: 0.15 (15% of diet)